-Most municipalities require a Certified Arborist to review your plans before they will give you a permit to add on to your home or build a new one.
-The arborist will write a "prescription" of things the builder must do to help your trees survive the effects of that construction.
+If tree removal is required as part of your plan, the arborist will write a "prescription" of steps the builder must take to help your trees survive the effects of construction.
 For example, an arborist will identify and clearly mark critical root zones of trees to prevent the roots from damage.

 • New Home